Sunbird-Ed/sunbird-perf-tests/README.md

 * Atleast 2 VM's, one master and one slave
 * Port 1099 to be open between master and slaves for jmeter to communicate

 #### Jmeter setup on master
+** Note: Same user must be present on both master and slave since we will be copying the files folder under ~ directory.
+The script can be changd to install the files and folder under a common location like /mount which will be availble on both systems.
+In this case the user name will not matter **

 1. Clone this repo on your jmeter master machine by running
 2. **git clone https://github.com/Sunbird-Ed/sunbird-perf-tests**
 3. **cd sunbird-perf-tests/initial-setup**